-Annual Performance Goal # 3.1a Work with OSHA Training Institute, Region X, and other sources to actraining for compliance and consultation staff in basic and specialized subject to effectively carry out the AKOSH strategic plan.
+Annual Performance Goal # 3.1a Work with the OSHA Training Institute, CLEAR, Region X staff and other sources to access training for compliance and consultation staff in basic and specialized subjects necessary to effectively carry out this plan.
 Strategy AKOSH will report quarterly on staff training activities, accomplishments, and anticipated problems in accomplishing the goal.
 AKOSH will ensure compliance officer core competency training is completed within the required timeframe of three years as outlined in AKOSH PD 16-02.
 AKOSH will ensure compliance officers that investigate whistleblower complaints complete required training.
-AKOSH will continue to take advantage of OTI online training as well as other courses that are offered by Federal OSHA, OTI, Coursemill, etc. Performance Indicator(s) (including activity, intermediate outcome, and primary outcome measures) Identification of required training courses for compliance and consultation staff in accordance with OSHA Instruction TED 01-00-019 as amended by AKOSH PD 16-02 and the AKOSH Training Plan, Identification of required training courses for investigators of whistleblower complaints, Timely completion of required courses by compliance and consultation staff, Number of staff trained who had been on board with AKOSH for at least 3 years and who had completed all required courses in a timely manner, Staff attendance at professional development courses, seminars, and conferences.
-Data Source(s) AKOSH annual report and reports from Chief of Consultation and Training, Training Coordinator and Chief of Enforcement.
-Baseline At the end of FY 2021 AKOSH had five (5) safety and health compliance officers in enforcement who were on board with AKOSH for at least three (3) years and who had completed all required initial training courses in accordance with PD 16-02.
-AKOSH had two (2) safety and health compliance officers with Whistleblower Investigation Fundamentals class.
+AKOSH will continue to take advantage of OTI online training as well as other courses that are offered by Federal OSHA, OTI, CLEAR, Coursemill, etc. Performance Indicator(s) (including activity, intermediate outcome, and primary outcome measures) Identification of required training courses for compliance staff in accordance with PD 16-02 and the AKOSH training plan.
+Identification of required training courses for investigators of whistleblower complaints.
+Identification of required training courses for investigators of whistleblower complaints.
+Timely completion of required courses by compliance and consultation Staff.
+Number of staff trained who had been on board with AKOSH for at least 3 years and who had completed all required courses.
+Staff attendance at professional development courses, seminars, and conferences.
+Data Source(s) Consultation and Training, and/or AKOSH annual report.

-Annual Performance Conduct quarterly self-audits of enforcement and consultation files to evaluate Goal # 3.1b the effectiveness and consistency of services.
+Baseline At the end of FY 2022 AKOSH had five (5) Enforcement staff who were on board with AKOSH for at least three (3) years and who had completed all required initial training courses in accordance with PD 16-02.
+AKOSH had four (4) Enforcement staff with Whistleblower Investigation Fundamentals class.
+Annual Performance Goal # 3.1b Conduct quarterly self-audits of enforcement and consultation files to evaluate the effectiveness and consistency of services.
 Strategy AKOSH will strive to maintain adequate and accurate inspection/investigation case files.
 Problems with files will be corrected and staff will be trained to avoid future issues.
 Regular audits will be completed by CSHOs, supervisors and administrative support before reports and citations are sent and/or issued to the employers and before case files are closed to ensure all the appropriate documentations are according to appropriate directives and regulations, and case files are organized and properly maintained.
-Performance Indicator(s) (including activity, intermediate outcome, and primary outcome measures) Percentage of case files and inspections reviewed Annual reviews conducted by federal OSHA are acceptable and problems are addressed in a reasonable time and manner.
+Performance Indicator(s) (including activity, intermediate outcome, and primary outcome measures) Percentage of case files and inspections reviewed.
+Annual reviews conducted by federal OSHA are acceptable and problems are addressed in a reasonable time and manner.
 Data Source(s) Reports from Federal OSHA and internal quarterly self-audits.
-Baseline Formal quarterly audits will be established and provided by the Chief of Enforcement, and the Chief of Consultation and Training to audit 10% of total case files and inspections.
+Baseline In Enforcement: the Program Analyst and Chief of Enforcement review every case file once it has been turned in for review by the inspecting officer.
+Enforcement also utilizes the State Internal Evaluation Program (SIEP) on an annual basis.
+In Consultation and Training: formal quarterly audits will be established and provided by the Chief of Consultation and Training to audit 10% of total case files and inspections.